qubelka/book-forum/README.md

 The signed in users can edit the messages they have added.
 Go to the thread inside which you want to edit a message.
 The messages that you have added should have a yellow "edit" button on the right side.
-Click the "edit" button, make modifications and click "Edit message" to confirm these modification.
+Click the "edit" button, make any required modifications and then click "Edit message" to complete your actions.
 Click "Go back" if you do not want to modify the message.

 #### Removing messages